 Shareholder, Washington, D.C.

 Elizabeth joined ZwillGen after spending almost eleven years as in-house counsel for Yahoo!
 Inc. At the time she left Yahoo!, Elizabeth was Vice President, Associate General Counsel for Global Law Enforcement Compliance and Information Security based in Washington, DC.
 In this role, she oversaw Yahoo!'s global policies and procedures for responding to law enforcement requests in both criminal and national security investigations, responding to requests for user data in civil litigation and other contexts, complying with law enforcement requirements related to data retention and data access, as well as advising the business on child safety, information security and other safety and online abuse issues.
 Earlier in her career with Yahoo!, Elizabeth was responsible for product regulatory compliance issues as well.
 At ZwillGen, her practice focuses on assisting clients with similar issues and using her in-house experience to craft business-oriented solutions to legal issues.

-Elizabeth is a recognized expert in child online safety issues and has been called to testify twice before Congress on internet safety issues and serving on various committees and working groups including the Virginia Youth internet Safety Task Force and as a member of the Online Safety Technical Working Group under the National Telecommunications and Information Administration of the Department of Commerce.
+Elizabeth has been recognized for her work on child online safety issues and has been called to testify twice before Congress and nominated to serve on various committees and working groups.
+These groups include the Virginia Youth Internet Safety Task Force and the Online Safety Technical Working Group under the National Telecommunications and Information Administration of the Department of Commerce.

 Prior to joining Yahoo!, Elizabeth was an associate in the Washington, DC office of Steptoe & Johnson LLP, where she focused on assisting clients with issues related to U.S. and international regulations and policy related to encryption import, export and use restrictions; computer security and infrastructure protection policy; Communications Assistance to Law Enforcement Act ("CALEA") requirements and privacy.
 As a member of the firm's International Trade group, Elizabeth developed experience with export controls and OFAC.